What Is PRP for Hair Loss?

 PRP is plasma enriched with platelets, proteins, and growth factors.
 Platelets are components of blood together with red blood cells and white blood cells.
-Platelets are among the first cells to arrive to injury site in human body and they play major role in human body healing process:
+Platelets are among the first cells to arrive at the injury site in the human body and they play a major role in the human body healing process:

-It is theorized that injecting platelets to body part with damaged cells can help those tissues to be rebuild and regrow.
-This is why plasma enriched with plateles (PRP) is commonly used for injections to damaged tendons, ligaments, muscles, skin and other tissues resulted from sports injuries to enhance healing process in those tissues.
-PRP used for skin is also known as “vampire facial”.
+It is theorized that injecting platelets to the body part with damaged cells can help those tissues to be rebuilt and regrow.
+This is why plasma enriched with platelets (PRP) is commonly used for injections to damaged tendons, ligaments, muscles, skin, and other tissues resulting from sports injuries to enhance the healing process in those tissues.
+PRP used for the skin is also known as “vampire facial”.

 It is thought that alopecia or hair loss is partially due to damage to hair follicles responsible for hair growth, and so injecting PRP might help reverse the damage to hair follicles, stop hair loss, and restore hair growth.

-According to several research studies in the last 5 years, there is some evidence confirming effectiveness of PRP injection treatments for hair loss as compared to topical or oral supplement treatments.
-It has been shown that PRP injection treatments slow down hair loss and make existing hairs stronger by increasing dimeter of hairs and density of regrown hairs.
+According to several research studies in the last 5 years, there is some evidence confirming the effectiveness of PRP injection treatments for hair loss as compared to topical or oral supplement treatments.
+It has been shown that PRP injection treatments slow down hair loss and make existing hairs stronger by increasing the diameter of hairs and density of regrown hairs.

-The number for platelets in the plasma affects the effectiveness of PRP treatments.
-If blood from which PRP is derived has less platelets, then PRP treatment might be less effective.
+The number of platelets in the plasma affects the effectiveness of PRP treatments.
+If blood from which PRP is derived has fewer platelets, then PRP treatment might be less effective.

 PRP Hair Treatment Procedure